 It is rarely a good idea to train hard two days in a row.
 You can assess the training intensity by the heart rate from a heart rate monitor – HRM.
 You can also consider the intensity from the time you have spent on the training.
 When the body is loaded to hard and/or prolonged stress, it will take a longer time than usual, before it has recovered and reached the super-compensation phase, where the next training ideally should take place.

 The body’s response to training can register by measuring the resting heart rate in the morning and compare the current heart rate measurement with previous measurements.
 If the resting heart rate in the morning, the day after training is abnormally high about 5 beats per minute or more above normal, it is often because the body is not sufficiently recovered.
-To avoid too many uncertainties in planning of the training and to avoid unrest (restlessness) with overtraining, it is therefore, a good idea to have a hard training session followed by an easier.
+To avoid too many uncertainties in the planning of the training and to avoid unrest (restlessness) with overtraining, it is therefore, a good idea to have a hard training session followed by an easier one.

 An immediate example of this shift between hard and easy training is interval training followed by an easy jog or a rest day.
 It is also important to look at the wider perspective, which means that a hard training period (weeks/months) with a high volume or many kilometer intervals should follow by an easier training period with fewer training sessions or with less intensity in the training.
 E.g. 2 – 3 weeks with more demanding training sessions, should follow by 1 week with easier training.
 This is also called periodization.